 - Review the benefits offered.
 Are the programs what you need?

 - What benefit costs are you responsible for paying?
 How much will this cost on an annual basis?

-- If you have a family - is the workplace family-friendly?
+- If you have a family, is the workplace family-friendly?
 Regardless of whether you have caregiving responsibilities, will the company culture support your work-life balance?

-That way, you're accepting, or rejecting, the job based on overall compensation rather than just once facet of it.
+That way, you're accepting or rejecting the job based on overall compensation rather than just one facet of it.
 And, most importantly, you won't have any unexpected costs or benefits issues when it might be too late to do anything about it.